arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 Notice that the boolean expressions above don't use the relational operators; the instead make calls to the `userResponse` `String`'s `equals` method.
 This is because `String`s are objects, not primitives, so the `==` operator would check if they are the **same object** (i.e. if they reference the same location in memory); we want to check if they contain the same characters, which is defined in the `String` class's `equals` method.
 We will discuss this in much more detail in the next lab; for now just know that the `String.equals` method compares two `String`s and returns `true` if they contain the same sequence of characters.

-[EXERCISE] What happens if the user enters the current password in the example above?
+<a name="q7"></a>**[EXERCISE 7](#a7)** What happens if the user enters the current password in the example above?
 What if they enter the old password?
 What if they enter something else entirely?

-[EXERCISE] Go on an if-else flow adventure with the debugger.
+<a name="q8"></a>**EXERCISE 8** Use the debugger to trace the program above (i.e. go through it line by line) with different inputs.
+When you're sure you understand why the lines being executed are being executed, you're ready to move on.

 ### `if` Statements, Blocks, and Nestability